-- Drugs may be filled up to a maximum of a thirty-one (31) day supply. - ARTC may require that up to 90% of your medication has been used before another fill is available to you.
+- Drugs may be filled up to a maximum 31-day supply. - Arkansas Total Care may require that up to 90% of your medicine has been used before a refill is available to you.
 Certain exceptions to this may apply.
-See the Lost, Stolen, or Damaged Medications section below. - For a drug to be covered, it has to be prescribed by a provider that is registered with the Arkansas Medicaid program. - Prescriptions must be filled at a pharmacy in the ARTC network in order to be covered.

-- Show your ARTC ID Card to the pharmacist when your prescription is filled.
-If you don't, you may be responsible for paying the bill. - Different companies may make the same drugs.
+See the Lost, Stolen, or Damaged Medications section of this Handbook for more details. - For a drug to be covered, it has to be prescribed by a provider that is registered with the Arkansas Medicaid program. - Prescriptions must be filled at a pharmacy in the Arkansas Total Care network in order to be covered. - Show your Arkansas Total Care Member ID to the pharmacist when your prescription is filled.
+If you do not, you may have to pay the bill. - Different companies may make the same drugs.
 For your prescription to be covered, the company that makes the drug must be registered with the Medicaid Drug Rebate Program (MDRP).